metricly/metricly-docs/content/integrations/sso/sso-azure.md

 ---

 {{% alert success %}}
 Single Sign-On (SSO) is a feature available only to users with a CloudWisdom subscription.
-Contact your [Sales Representative](mailto:dl-sales-metricly@virtualinstruments.com) for pricing options
+Contact your [Sales Representative](mailto:dl-sales-metricly@virtualinstruments.com) for pricing options.
 {{% /alert %}}

 ## 1. Generate a Certificate in CloudWisdom